Ransomware Protection helps with Productivity and Overall IT Security

 Ransomware will be spread via spam or phishing most commonly, but can also be attached to websites and then penetrate your network.
 People who craft this malware are constantly trying to find new ways to infect your computer.
 Once infected, the ransomware software will lock your files using an encryption protocol.
-At this point your computer is unusable and there will be some type of messaging demanding a payment.
+At this point, your computer is unusable, and there will be some messaging demanding a payment.
 Typically, payment is demanded in bitcoins to decrypt your files.

 But it won’t happen to my company…